-The main central campus office for Counseling and Psychological Services is located at 3100 Michigan Union on the third floor.
+The main central campus office for Counseling and Psychological Services is on the 4th Floor of the Michigan Union (530 South State Street).
 CAPS also has Embedded counselors located in various Schools and Colleges.

 Friends can come in and talk to a therapist together.
 If you are an enrolled student, and your friend or family member is not, you can still meet with a therapist together.

 Yes.
 If you are in an urgent situation or feel you cannot wait until the first available appointment, we have counselors on duty (COD) available during our office hours.
 This is on a first come-first served basis and you will need to complete the computerized intake process prior to meeting with a therapist.

 Since every situation is different we do not have a set number of times a student can be seen by one of our therapists.
 However, CAPS treatment philosophy is based on a brief treatment model.

 If you don't feel comfortable talking with that particular therapist and would like to schedule an appointment with a different therapist, let the receptionist know that you'd like to make a first counseling appointment with a different therapist.